Excel to PDF

 Will formulas and calculations be visible in the PDF?

-The PDF shows the calculated values (results) of formulas, not the formulas themselves.
-This is the same as what you see when viewing the spreadsheet normally.
-If you need to show formula text, switch Excel to 'Show Formulas' mode before saving and then convert.
+The PDF shows calculated values (formula results) — the same as what you see when viewing the spreadsheet normally.
+Formula expressions are not visible.
+To show formula text, enable 'Show Formulas' mode in Excel before saving and converting.

 What happens with very wide spreadsheets?

-LibreOffice will use the workbook's page setup settings (portrait vs. landscape, margins, scaling) to determine how the spreadsheet fits on PDF pages.
-Very wide tables may be split across multiple pages.
-For best results, adjust your print settings in Excel before converting.
+LibreOffice uses the workbook's page setup settings (portrait/landscape orientation, margins, print scaling) to fit the spreadsheet onto PDF pages.
+Very wide tables may split across multiple pages.
+For best results, configure your print settings in Excel before converting — particularly page orientation and fit-to-page scaling.

 Are charts and graphs included in the PDF?

 Yes.
-Charts, graphs, and other visual elements embedded in your spreadsheet are rendered and included in the PDF output.
-They appear in the same position and size as they do in the original spreadsheet.
+Charts, graphs, and other visual elements embedded in your spreadsheet are rendered and included in the PDF at the same position and size as in the original spreadsheet.

 Can I convert only specific sheets from a workbook?

-The current tool converts all sheets in the workbook.
-To convert only specific sheets, you can save a copy of your workbook, delete the sheets you do not need from that copy, and then convert the modified file.
+The current tool converts all sheets.
+To convert specific sheets only, save a copy of your workbook, delete unwanted sheets from that copy, then convert the modified file.
 Alternatively, copy the desired sheets into a new workbook before converting.

-By default, LibreOffice follows the workbook's print settings.
-If your workbook is configured to print row and column headers, they will appear in the PDF.
-If they are not configured for printing (the default in most Excel files), they will not appear in the output PDF.
+LibreOffice follows the workbook's print settings.
+If the workbook is configured to print row and column headers, they appear in the PDF.
+If not configured for printing (the default in most Excel files), they do not appear.

-Can I convert an Excel file with multiple sheets and have each sheet on a separate PDF page?
+Can each Excel sheet appear on a separate PDF page?

 Yes.
-Each sheet in the workbook is converted and placed sequentially in the PDF, with each sheet beginning on a new page.
-The sheets appear in the same order as they are arranged in the Excel file tabs.
+Each sheet in the workbook is placed sequentially in the PDF, with each sheet starting on a new page.
+Sheets appear in the same order as the tabs in the Excel file.

 What if my spreadsheet has frozen panes or split views?

-Frozen panes and split view settings are display preferences in Excel and do not affect the printed or PDF output.
-The PDF represents the full content of each sheet as it would appear when printed, without any view-related restrictions.
+Frozen panes and split view settings are display-only preferences and do not affect the printed or PDF output.
+The PDF shows the full sheet content as it would appear when printed, without any view restrictions.